Audi may announce Ducati buy next week: sources

 Investindustrial's chairman Andrea Bonomi told The Financial Times in February the firm was looking to sell Ducati.

-Last month the paper cited sources as saying the price could be about 850 million euros including 800 million in acquired debt.
+Last month the paper cited sources as saying the price could be about 850 million euros ($1.1 billion) including 800 million in acquired debt.

 The two sources on Wednesday declined to comment on the purchase price or give more details.